bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 #### Nightly Rust Compiler

-This gives access to the latest performance improvements and "unstable" optimizations, including [generic sharing](#generic-sharing) below
+This gives access to the latest performance improvements and "unstable" optimizations, including [generic sharing](#generic-sharing) below.

 Create a ```rust-toolchain.toml``` file in the root of your project, next to ```Cargo.toml```.